 - A variable per-mile rate covering the distance between the pickup and dropoff locations

 Your entire account balance pays out via weekly direct deposits.
 Payments for activity during the prior Monday-to-Sunday period hit your linked account by midweek in most cases.
 If you need funds sooner, you can cash out to a linked bank account using Postmates’ Instant Deposit feature.

-Note that while you’ll always receive 100% of customer tips, you won’t receive all the fees they customer pays.
+Note that while you’ll always receive 100% of customer tips, you won’t receive all the fees the customer pays.
 Postmates keeps a significant cut of customer-paid fees to cover its own expenses.

 Advantages of Postmates

-Postmates’ top advantages for drivers include no car necessary to work on the platform, attractive pay in busy periods, delivery fees proportional to distance, and demand pricing during busy periods.
+Postmates’ top advantages for drivers include not requiring a car to work on the platform, potentially attractive pay, delivery fees proportional to distance, and demand pricing during busy periods.

 1. No Car Necessary

 If you’re an avid bike commuter, there’s a place for you at Postmates.
 The platform permits bike-only delivery agents in all its markets, allowing people who don’t own cars to earn some extra cash.